1. Social distancing – Keep distance between yourself and others when possible

 2. Keep your hands clean – Wash with soap and water or safe sanitiser.

-Do not touch any part of your face if you have not washed your hands.
+Try not to touch any part of your face if your hands are not clean.

 3. Wear face masks

 During the Transitional measures period, the face mask is only required indoors in public areas.

 The mask will first and foremost reduce the distance the virus can be projected from your mouth or nose and thereby you improve the safety of those around you.

 The mask will also reduce the probability of any virus particles directly landing on or about your nose and mouth.

 The mask therefore helps you protect others and helps reduce the chance that you will be infected by others.
 So even wear it when you are in a working team as much as possible.

 If everyone has been vaccinated, the urgency for this measure is reduced.